 Stadium Signage: Give Fans Something to Cheer About

-With football season right around the corner, here are some tips for building excitement, keeping fans informed and creating an awesome environment at a stadium.
+Here are some tips for building excitement, keeping fans informed and creating an awesome environment at a stadium.

 Start Strong With The Stadium Gate

 The marquee at Wrigley Field.
 The modest dimensional letters atop Fenway Park’s brick facade.
 The neon-lit Rose Bowl sign in vintage script that looks oh-so-right in Pasadena.
 Passing beneath these iconic signs and onto the hallowed ground beyond is part of the fan experience – a baptism of sorts.
 You have to make it awe inspiring.